The 7 Best Ships for First-Time Cruisers

 Best For: Those who fear claustrophobia.

-Highlights: Cruise on Royal Caribbean's Allure of the Seas, the largest ship in the world, from Fort Lauderdale, Florida, to the Caribbean, and you may forget you're on a ship altogether.
+Highlights: Cruise on Royal Caribbean's Allure of the Seas from Fort Lauderdale, Florida, to the Caribbean, and you may forget you're on a ship altogether.
 Practically the size of a small town, this vessel is even divided into neighborhoods with a promenade running down the center lined with shops.
 Stay active on the ice-skating rink, FlowRider simulated surf machines, zip line, and rock climbing wall, just to mention a few of the activities.

 Best For: People who worry that a cruise is too expensive.

-Highlights: Think of Carnival Cruise Lines as the Target store of cruising, with many aisles to explore.
-Try the Carnival Dream out of New Orleans, and swoosh down water slides, see first-rate comedians, and catch a flick at the poolside theater on deck.
+Highlights: Think of Carnival Cruise Line as the Target store of cruising: affordable prices, excellent service and a fun experience.
+Try the Carnival Vista out of Galveston, and swoosh down water slides, see first-rate comedians, and catch a flick at the IMAX theater at sea.

 Best For: People who worry about seasickness.

 Highlights: Being on a big ship is not like being on Uncle Joe's motorboat.
 Chances are the seas will be fairly calm, and you'll be fine.
 But another option is a cruise on tranquil European rivers to see inland sights.
-Small ships such as Viking River Cruises' longships — including the Viking Forseti — in Bordeaux, France, are akin to floating hotels.
+Small ships such as Viking River Cruises' longships, including the Viking Herja, are akin to floating hotels.
 You visit a different town or city every day, often docking right in the city center so you can walk off the ship and go exploring.
 Shipboard, the atmosphere is casual and convivial, the world slowly floating by as you watch from the sundeck or your own private balcony.
-Shore excursions and wine and beer with dinner are included in your cruise fare.
+Shore excursions and wine and beer with dinner are included in your cruise fare

 Best For: Families who want a vacation designed for kids.